Sat2Sound: A Unified Framework for Zero-Shot Soundscape Mapping: Introduction

 \section{Introduction}

 Imagine exploring our planet and listening to the sounds of a specific place, or creating a map that highlights locations that resemble your imagined soundscape.
-This is the essence of soundscape mapping—predicting and mapping the sound distribution of any location on Earth.
-Such a capability would provide immersive acoustic experiences that could be integrated into augmented reality or global mapping platforms, allowing us to hear the world as we explore it.
-For public health and urban planning, soundscape mapping can help monitor the acoustic ecosystem of an area and design sound-conscious interventions~\cite{aletta2019associations}.
-In addition, soundscape maps can be a valuable tool for real estate buyers and tourists, helping them find locations that match their acoustic preferences~\cite{morano2021economic}.
+This is the essence of soundscape mapping—predicting and visualizing the ambient acoustic environment of any location on Earth.
+Such capability supports immersive geospatial audio exploration, biodiversity and urban noise monitoring, sound-conscious urban design~\cite{kotian2024measuring, aletta2019associations}, and even consumer applications, helping real estate buyers and tourists find locations that match their acoustic preferences~\cite{morano2021economic}.

 Recognizing the value of these capabilities, recent efforts have focused on developing frameworks for soundscape mapping~\cite{khanal2023soundscape,khanal2024psm}.
 These frameworks represent locations using satellite images and learn a trimodal embedding space that links the satellite image, audio, and textual descriptions of the audio.
-Datasets used to train these frameworks contain geotagged audios collected from various crowdsourced platforms.
+Datasets used to train these frameworks contain geotagged audio recordings collected from various crowdsourced platforms.
 However, these audio samples typically fail to capture the full diversity of sound sources at the recorded locations.
-In this work, we propose augmenting existing datasets by incorporating detailed textual descriptions of the soundscape, generated by querying a powerful vision-language model (VLM), LLaVA~\cite{liu2024visual}.
-Soundscape descriptions produced by LLaVA capture a broader range of sound sources at each location, enhancing the semantic understanding of the soundscape associated with the satellite imagery.
+We address this limitation by introducing a data-driven augmentation strategy: querying a powerful vision-language model (VLM) to describe the soundscape implied by each satellite image.
+These automatically generated captions enumerate plausible ambient sources, providing semantic coverage beyond what any single audio sample can capture.